Current and Past Grant Recipients

 • Ecole de Provence

 The Ecole de Provence is an educational institution founded by the Jesuits in Marseille in 1873.
-The College supports and challenges students to experience the joy of learning.
-Its endeavor is to create accomplished people, who are happy to discover the other, the world, the best version of themselves and God, for those who desire it.
+The institution supports and challenges students to experience the joy of learning and to lead each person towards the best version of themselves through personal growth exercises incorporated in the institution’s curriculum.
+They aim to enable their students to become citizens of the world and encourage them to be of service to others.

 • Raising A Reader